dcbark01/test-repo/README.md

 This repository is created for testing purposes.
 It contains dummy content to help with various testing scenarios.

+Here we add some edits to build up a small commit history.

+- Update 1: This is an update

 ## Contents

 - **data**: Contains dummy data files for testing data processing tasks.